-Dr. Dodds and many veterinarians advocate feeding raw pet food to companion dogs and cats.
-We have discussed the topic of raw pet food diets numerous times before as in our article, Pet Foods: Raw Vs. Cooked Food Diets and Bacteria Concerns.
-We have noticed that the health and vigor of pets improve immensely when they are given these diets.
+W. Jean Dodds and many veterinarians advocate feeding raw pet food to companion dogs and cats.
+We have discussed this topic numerous times before as in our article, Pet Foods: Raw Vs. Cooked Food Diets and Bacteria Concerns.
+We have noticed that the health and vigor of pets improve immensely when they are given raw diets.
 Here is a quick list of what you need to know.

 Raw pet food is less processed than kibble.
 It is what basically fed as is in the “raw” state.
 This, in part, means that dogs and cats are absorbing and assimilating more and unaltered nutrient ingredients from the food as compared to kibble diets.

 However, some of the raw commercial diets available – that meet the Association of American Feed Control Officials (AAFCO) minimum standards for a “complete and balanced diet” – are not in fact complete and balanced.
 These foods may actually exceed the amount of vitamins and minerals dogs and cats actually need and cause an overload and toxicity because the AAFCO provides few maximum standards.

 To put it into context, kibble is overly processed by cooking and so the manufacturers must add vitamin and mineral coatings to supply the missing nutrients.
 Some manufacturers appear to add the vitamin/mineral pack without accounting for the nutrients coming from the raw food.

 What should you do?
 Please carefully research the food before you give it.

 Raw pet food is moisture-rich and this is a good thing.
 Moisture helps dogs and cats digest foods to receive optimal nutrition and this can reduce the chances of kidney, urinary and liver conditions.
 For instance, cats are prone to urinary tract infections (UTI), and one of the best ways to prevent UTIs is to give a moisture-rich diet to help ‘flush’ the kidneys and bladder.